wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     return RedirectToAction("Index", "Dashboard");
     ```
 1. Hit F5 to start debugging.
 Select the dashboard page.
 You should hit the breakpoint.
 Hit F10 to step over the call.
-The cache is empty so it fall to the else condition
+The cache is empty so the application execution falls to the else condition, thus calling the API.

 1. Hit F5 to continue stepping.
 The data should be added to the cache